Liontown Resources (ASX:LTR): From riches to rags, now back to riches again? Here’s what 2026 holds

 From rags to riches, to rags again?

 Obviously, it is all well and good to have a big lithium deposit, but pointless if it cannot be extracted economically and if there are no customers.
-Liontown has customers including Tesla, Ford and LG and total offtake commitments of up to 450,000 dmt (dry metric tonnes) per annum.
+Liontown has customers including Tesla, Ford, LG and Canmax.
+The latter of these signed on the bottom line in early December for 150,000 wet metric tonnes in 2027 and 2028.
 The 2021 DFS had low operating costs of US$314/dmt.
 And it was ideally located in Western Australia, a jurisdiction with practically zero sovereign risk.
 All the boxes seemed ticked.

 Unfortunately, it has been a poor run for lithium prices.
-The growth in electric vehicles has slowed throughout the last 18 months and demand for lithium has followed suit.
+The growth in electric vehicles slowed in 2022/3 and demand for lithium has followed suit.
 In China for instance, EV sales grew 84% in 2022 but only 25% in 2023.
 In January 2024, spodumene concentrate was US$955, down 90% from 12 months earlier.
 Ouch.

 Another victim of the lithium crash